thachmai/dns-certbot/README.md

    "certbot renew"
 ```

-## Certificate and config location
-The certificates and configuration are stored in `/etc/letsencrypt`, you'll need root access.

-## Renew the certificate
+### 4. Renew the certificate
 ```bash
 $ docker run --rm -it -v /etc/letsencrypt:/etc/letsencrypt thachmai/dns-certbot renew
 ```
 You should run that command in a cron daily job.

+## Certificate and config location
+The certificates and configuration are stored in `/etc/letsencrypt`, you'll need root access.

+## Simpler usage with shell alias
+If you use the command often, a shell alias
+`alias dns-certbot='docker run -it --rm -v /etc/letsencrypt:/etc/letsencrypt thachmai/dns-certbot'`